Plan to Set Up Huge Refinery May Not Save Eastern Province’s Refining Industry

 A total of 1,428 hectares (3,528 acres) of land on Yulong Island will be handed over to the project at a total cost of cost 5.87 billion yuan ($827 million), part of which will be spent on expanding the manmade island, according to a report on the project’s environmental impact released by the local government on March 9.
 The first phase of the project will involve 20 million tons of refining capacity and 3 million tons of ethylene production annual.
 The goal is for Yulong Petrochemical to eventually have around 40 million tons of refining capacity.

 How many refineries have agreed to join the new venture and when, if ever, the new company will begin operations is unclear.
-The Shandong government has given the plan the go-ahead, but approval hasn’t yet been received from the state-owned assets administrator, which allocates refining capacity quotas and must give the green light to every new oil-refining project.
+The Shandong government has given the plan the go-ahead, but approval hasn’t yet been received from the country's top economic planner, which allocates refining capacity quotas and must give the green light to every new oil-refining project.

 The provincial government decided in 2018 to reduce the region’s refining capacity by 40 million tons to around 90 million tons by 2025, as profit margins continue to shrink, declining to 3.5% last year.
 However, nationwide refining overcapacity is set to rise further this year to 170 million tons, according to research from the CNPC Economics & Technology Research Institute.